 3. Blue Tiger Tattoo

 A blue tiger tattoo can make for a striking design that is colorful and can evoke feelings of calm.
-Deciding on colored ink is a bold choice, and even the most simple techniques can make a statement.
-Perhaps you decide on the blue hue because it is your favorite color or because you want a design that represents power and peace.
+Deciding on colored ink is a bold choice; even the simplest techniques can make a statement.
+Perhaps you decide on the blue hue because it is your favorite color or because you want a design representing power and peace.
 There is also a blue tiger eye stone, which could inspire getting this shade, as it is associated with protection, good luck, and power.
 The downside to getting blue ink is that it can fade faster than black.

 4. Chinese Tiger Tattoo